Why China has become a world-class outsourcing destination

 It's difficult to overstate how staggeringly large China's consumer market is.

-According to a 2019 article from TechCrunch, China's top e-commerce platform Alibaba has nearly 700 million monthly mobile users.
-More than 550 million people actively use Alibaba's retail marketplaces Tmall and Taobao, and Forbes reports that among those users there are at least 100,000 of them who spend $45,000 a year on the sites.
+According to TechCrunch, China's top e-commerce platform Alibaba has nearly 700 million monthly mobile users.
+More than 550 million people actively use Alibaba's retail marketplaces, Tmall and Taobao, and Forbes reports that among those users there are at least 100,000 of them who spend $45,000 a year on the sites.

 Depending on who you ask, China's middle class population is between 109 million and 400 million people.
 "China has created a large, relatively affluent group of citizens.
 Its top leaders proudly declared late last year that the country now had the world's largest 'middle income group,' bigger than the entire population of the United States," writes the South China Morning Post.